Izcahuatl/perihelion/README.md

 # Perihelion
 **STT app made for VRChat!!**

-Perihelion runs a tiny (not) Qwen3 ASR model directly on your machine and connects it to VRChat.
+Perihelion runs a tiny (not) ASR model directly on your machine and connects it to VRChat

 ---
 ## Features?